pR0Ps/scipy-physics-project/README.md

 Instructions
 ------------

-- Run `python main.py` to run the script
+- Run `./main.py` to run the script
 - To run an IPython shell run `ipython3`
 - To run the IPython web notebook insterface run `ipython3 notebook`
 - To convert an IPython notebook to HTML run `ipython3 nbconvert --to html book.ipynb`